aikusoni/study-k8s-fcos-on-qemu/README.md

 - This is my study project to run k8s cluster on my local machine.

 ## Specifications
-- This project is to run k8s cluster on macbook pro (m3).
+- The project is made to run k8s cluster on local machine.

 - The k8s cluster is running on fedora core os that is running on qemu.